-Anyone who knows David Nixon will also know that, during his time as China & Crystal Manager at Henry Birks & Sons in Victoria BC, he became known as “our Mister Nixon” to his loyal and loving staff.
+Anyone who knew David Nixon (December 5, 1934 – February 9, 2017) would also know that, during his time as China & Crystal Manager at Henry Birks & Sons in Victoria BC, he became known as “our Mister Nixon” to his loyal and loving staff.
 The epithet spread beyond the walls and blue boxes of Birks and many of his friends took to calling David that… almost always with affection, regardless of the circumstances.

-This blog is meant to honour David as he was, before dementia stole the man we all knew and cared for so much.
+This blog is presented as homage to David as he was, before dementia stole the man we all knew and cared for so much.

 David truly was an innocent abroad, at least at the start.
 He was also an excellent letter writer and we are fortunate that virtually all his letters were a) typed and b) saved.
 His father, Glen, made a point of saving these letters, along with many carbon copies of his own replies.
 David’s letters, as presented here in Our Mister Nixon, have been edited in places to remove such things as details of David’s payroll and bank balance.
 Extraneous material, such as side-comments on news clippings and church calendar items as provided by Glen, have also been deleted.